-Use caddr_t cfg_base = PCI_CFG_BASE(c) once during attach to get the

-PIO base address for the specific device needed by 6.3 and 6.4.
+Use caddr_t cfg_base = PCI_CFG_BASE(c) once during attach to get the PIO base address for the specific device needed by 6.3 and 6.4.
 Later, use PCI_CFG_GET() to read and PCI_CFG_SET() to write config registers.

 NOTE: IRIX 6.4 supports only 32-bit access.
-IRIX 6.3 determines the size of register (1-4 bytes) based on the offset and the standard layout of a Type 00 you get different results in different releases.
+IRIX 6.3 determines the size of register (1-4 bytes) based on the offset and the standard layout of a Type 00 PCI Configuration Space Header.
+If you specify a nonstandard size or offset, you get different results in different releases. '''